FAQ

 Why are your classes longer and cost more than other taxidermy workshops?

 We employ at least three skilled assistants for each class who are there to provide you support at all times.
 You will work with quality specimens, tools and in a space that is dedicated exclusively to the craft of taxidermy.
 All specimens are collected under my personal ethics and we utilize the same techniques used in museums today.
-I can guarantee you there is no other taxidermy class like this in the world.
+There is no other taxidermy class like this in the world.

 We also provide low-cost options for some taxidermy classes in order to promote diversity and inclusion in the field.
 You can see the individual class postings to sign up for one of these spots.